1 Chronicles 1

 ‘These were their descendants: Nebaioth the firstborn of Ishmael, Kedar, Adbeel, Mibsam, Mishma, Dumah, Massa, Hadad, Tema, Jetur, Naphish and Kedemah.
 These were the sons of Ishmael.’
 1 Chronicles 1:29-31

 We read about the descendants of Hagar in Genesis 25:12-16.
 If we remember, God promised Hagar that He would make a great nation come through Ishmael, Genesis 21:18.
-The descendants mentioned here were the beginning of the fulfilment of that promise.
+The descendants mentioned here, 1 Chronicles 1:29-31, were the beginning of the fulfilment of that promise.

-Except for Keturah, whom Abraham married after Sarah had died, the mothers of the descendants from Abraham are not mentioned, Genesis 25:1-4.
+Except for Keturah, 1 Chronicles 1:32, whom Abraham married after Sarah had died, the mothers of the descendants from Abraham are not mentioned, Genesis 25:1-4.

 ‘Abraham was the father of Isaac.
 The sons of Isaac: Esau and Israel.’
 1 Chronicles 1:34

-Sarah and Abraham had a son named Isaac, who had two sons named Esau and Jacob, Genesis 36:1-43.
+Sarah and Abraham had a son named Isaac, who had two sons named Esau and Jacob, 1 Chronicles 1:34 / Genesis 36:1-43.
+Esau was the elder twin who sold his birthright to Jacob for a bowl of stew, Genesis 25:29-34, showing his disregard for his birthright and the blessings that came with it.

 ‘The sons of Esau: Eliphaz, Reuel, Jeush, Jalam and Korah.
 The sons of Eliphaz: Teman, Omar, Zepho, Gatam and Kenaz; by Timna: Amalek.
 The sons of Reuel: Nahath, Zerah, Shammah and Mizzah.’
 1 Chronicles 1:35-37